 ‘In his much-needed and penetrating study of the International Criminal Court, Alphonse Muleefu provides an alternative perspective on questions of legitimacy and judicial independence that avoids the simplistic approaches advocated by both the most passionate supporters of the court and its most ardent critics.’

-Dr. Alphonse Muleefu is a Senior Lecturer at the School of Law of the University of Rwanda.
+Dr Alphonse Muleefu is a Senior Lecturer at the School of Law of the University of Rwanda.
 Previously, he worked with the International Criminal Tribunal for Rwanda (ICTR), International Criminal Court (ICC) and Gacaca Courts.
-He holds a Bachelor of laws (LLB) from the National University of Rwanda (as it was then), as well as a Master of Laws (LLM) and a Doctorate of Philosophy (PhD) in Law from Tilburg University, The Netherlands.
+He holds a Bachelor of Laws (LLB) from the National University of Rwanda (as it was then), as well as a Master of Laws (LLM) and a Doctor of Philosophy (PhD) in Law from Tilburg University, the Netherlands.

 The time that criminal law was pre-eminently a national matter is gone.
 Criminal law and criminal procedure is no longer solely a product of decisions made by national legislative bodies, applied by national police, prosecutors and judges.
 A new criminal law is developing which goes beyond separate nations: supranational criminal law.